Home » Best CFD Trading Brokers in May 2026

 • 1:2 for cryptocurrencies

-The higher the volatility of a given asset, the lower the maximum leverage retail traders can access.
-In March 2021, the Australian financial regulator ASIC strengthened its protections for retail customers by aligning the maximum leverage ratios for Aussies with those imposed by the EU regulators.
+In March 2021, the Australian financial regulator ASIC strengthened its protections for retail customers by aligning the maximum leverage ratios for Australian retail traders with those imposed by EU regulators.

 CFD Trading Order Types

-2. Stop Orders mandate buying or selling at the market prices provided that the asset reaches a specific value, called the stop price.
-When this happens, the stop order transitions into a market order and fills at the next available market price.
+2. Stop Orders instruct the broker to buy or sell at the prevailing market price once the asset reaches a specific value, known as the stop price.
+When triggered, the stop order converts into a market order and fills at the next available market price.

 Best Platforms for CFD Trading